Tooth replantation: Primary teeth

 The replantation of primary teeth is uniformly cautioned against as primary teeth are in young patients whose facial development is usually incomplete and do not usually have long enough roots for successful replantation.
 Due to the risks and poor prognosis replanting a primary tooth is cautioned also due to the possible harms it may pose on future permanent teeth.

 Storage medium

 To delay and minimise the death of tooth root cells the avulsed tooth must be stored in a suitable medium.
 Storage in improper mediums can cause further damage to the cells in the tooth, thereby decreasing the chance of successful replantations and increasing potential risks.
 When considering potential suitable mediums, factors such as fluid pressure and osmolarity need to be taken into account to maintain normal cell metabolism for extended periods of time.
-Some suitable storage mediums that suit this criteria include Hank's Balanced Salt Solution and whole milk.
+Some suitable storage mediums that suit these criteria include Hank's Balanced Salt Solution and whole milk.